rexchun/Dynamic-CallGraph-Generator-Android/README.md

 How to use:

-  Set up the start/end point of dynamic analysis with Debug.startMethodTracing() and Debug.stopMethodTracing() in the Android source code, e.g. onCreate(), onDestory() of an Activity.
+  Set up the start/end point of dynamic analysis with Debug.startMethodTracing() and Debug.stopMethodTracing() in the Android source code, e.g. onCreate(), onDestroy() of an Activity.

   Execute the app, manually or automatically with tools like monkey